Ahmad Badreddin Hassoun

-Ahmad Badreddin Hassoun (Note: أَحْمَد بَدْرُ ٱلدِّين حَسُّون) (born 25 April 1949) is a Syrian Islamic scholar and politician.
-He served as the Grand Mufti of Syria from 2005 to 2021, after which the post was abolished by the Assad government.
-He also served as a deputy of the People's Assembly of Syria from 1990 to 1998, and additionally headed the Media Committee of the Supreme Advisory Council of the Islamic World Educational, Scientific and Cultural Organization.
+Ahmad Badreddin Hassoun (Note: أَحْمَد بَدْرُ ٱلدِّين حَسُّون) (born 1949) is a Syrian convicted criminal and former Islamic scholar and politician.
+He served as the Grand Mufti of Syria from 2005 to 2021, after which the post was abolished by the Ba'athist-led regime.
+He also served as a member of the People's Assembly from 1990 to 1998, and additionally headed the Media Committee of the Supreme Advisory Council of the Islamic World Educational, Scientific and Cultural Organization.

-Following the outbreak of the Syrian Revolution in 2011 and the subsequent heavy crackdown on the protesters by government forces, Hassoun became an outspoken supporter of Syrian President Bashar al-Assad, issuing several threats against the enemies of the Assad regime and expressing strong support for the governments's repressive methods.
-Following the fall of the Assad regime, Hassoun was arrested by the Syrian Transitional Government in March 2025.
-Since his detention, no official information has been released about specific charges against him or his current legal status.
+Following the outbreak of the Syrian revolution in 2011 and the subsequent civil war, Hassoun became an outspoken supporter of Syrian president Bashar al-Assad, issuing several threats against the Syrian opposition and expressing strong support for the Ba'athist-led regime and its methods, eventually gaining the nickname of the 'mufti of the barrel bombs' in reference to the barrel bomb, a type of explosive device used extensively by Ba'athist-led government forces.
+Hassoun also openly supported the Iranian and Russian interventions in the civil war as well as praised Iranian military officer Qasem Soleimani, calling him a man who "only fights in a place where the enemies of God and humans are."

-Biography
+Following the fall of the Assad regime, Hassoun was arrested by the Syrian transitional government in March 2025.
+He was tried by the Fourth Criminal Court in Damascus in June 2026 and sentenced to life imprisonment for war crimes two months later.

+Early life

-Ahmad Badr al-Din Hassun was born in Aleppo, Syria.
+Ahmad Badr al-Din Hassun was born in Aleppo, Syria in 1949.
 His father, Muhammad Adib Hassun (1913–2008), was also a sheikh.
 He has five children and ten grandchildren.
 Hassoun studied at the University of Islamic Studies, where he graduated as Doctor in Shafi'i fiqh.
+He also earned a degree in Arabic literature.

-He entered politics and served as a deputy of the People's Assembly of Syria from 1990 to 1998.
+He entered politics and served as a deputy of the People's Assembly from 1990 to 1998.
 Later, Hassoun took office as Grand Mufti of Syria in July 2005 after the death of Ahmed Kuftaro.